mattleroy/users_test/README.md

 # users_test
-Application that just handles user registration and authentication Used Django, Django-crispy-forms
+Application that handles user registration and authentication Used Django, Django-crispy-forms
 Allows users to register, login, logout, and redirect to an index page.